What is Electronic Document approval (EDA)?

 We are currently refactoring on Vue 3 and TypeScript with special attention to creating a mobile version of the site.

-On the backend, we used PHP 8.0, for the database, PostgreSQL, and for user files — S3 on Yandex Cloud.
+On the backend, we used PHP 8.0, for the database, PostgreSQL, and for user files — Google cloud.

 To establish CRM bindings, we adapted and published the application in B24 Marketplace.
 This is responsible for the employee list and all interactions with the CRM(leads, deals, companies, quotes, etc).